jonaskrein88/3DS_Max_CarpetCreator/README.md

 >     3 -  path to background image
 >     4 -  outputpath

-- if ppStatus is 0 the vbs script gets called
+- if ppStatus is 0 the __vbs script__ gets called with the parameters 2-4
-- if successfull (errorcode 99 from vbs) the ppStatus(ExtraInfo1)  gets set to 2
+- if successfull (errorcode 99 from vbs) the PostProductionStatus(ExtraInfo1) gets set to 2

 ***